 \end{remark}

-\begin{remark} For a Riemannian foliation $\mc F$ of codimension $s$ on a compact manifold $M$, the homological orientability condition is equivalent to the existence of a (real) volume form on the leaves $\chi$ which is relatively closed, that is, $d\chi(X_1,\ldots,X_{m-s},Y)=0$ for $X_1,\ldots,X_{m-s}$ tangent to $\mc F$, cf. \cite{Ru79}.
-In that case, one can complete the transverse metric by a Riemannian metric on the whole manifold for which the leaves are minimal and $\chi$ is associated to this metric.
-This hypothesis will enable one to define an inner product on $A^p(M/\mc F)$ without using the basic manifold $W$ introduced in Construction \ref{CONSTRUCTION}.
+\begin{remark} The homologically orientability or taut (cf. Definition \ref{homolo} and Remark \ref{taut}) hypothesis will enable one to define an inner product on $A^p(M/\mc F)$ without using the basic manifold $W$ introduced in Construction \ref{CONSTRUCTION}.
 As in the classical case, one can define the Hodge star operator

 in the following way.
 Let $U$ be an open set on which the foliation is trivial.
 Let $\theta_1,\ldots,\theta_s$ be real $1$-forms such that $\left(\theta_1,\ldots,\theta_s\right) $ is an orthonormal basis of the free module $\Omega^1(U/\mc F)$.
-Then define $\star_b$ by
+Then define $\star_\mathrm b$ by